Opinion dynamics: Statistical physics and beyond

 \subsection{Microscopic mechanisms of opinion change}

-We catalog the different microscopic mechanisms of opinion change based on a \emph{passive communication} setting \cite{hunter_mathematical_1984}, where a focal individual receives a message (potentially from another individual), a typical experimental setting in psychology.
-How the opinion of the focal individual changes as a result of the message characterizes a micro-mechanism. \fref{fig:micromechanism} depicts the differences between three common micro-mechanisms of opinion change, i.e., (i) assimilation, (ii) distancing, and (iii) directional updating, by a stylized example of a one-dimensional and continuous opinion space.
-These different mechanisms can lead to the same outcomes in a specific situation but not in others.
+We catalog the various microscopic mechanisms of opinion change based on a \emph{passive communication} setting \cite{hunter_mathematical_1984}, where a focal individual receives a message and reacts to it, akin to experimental settings in psychology.
+The micro-mechanism underlying the interaction is characterized by the way the opinion of the focal individual changes after receiving the message. \fref{fig:micromechanism} depicts the differences between three common micro-mechanisms of opinion change (assimilation, distancing, and directional updating) in a stylized example of a one-dimensional continuous opinion space.
+The example emphasizes that the observed opinion change of an individual using different micro-mechanisms can appear indistinguishable in some situations.

-Under both \emph{assimilation} and \emph{distancing}, the focal individual’s opinion update depends solely on the relative position between their current opinion and the incoming message: assimilation shifts the opinion \emph{toward} the message, whereas distancing shifts it \emph{away}.
-In \emph{directional updating}, by contrast, the change depends on the positions \emph{relative to the neutral point}.
+Under both \emph{assimilation} and \emph{distancing}, the focal individual’s opinion update depends solely on the relative position between their current opinion and the incoming message: assimilation shifts the opinion \emph{toward} the message, whereas distancing shifts it away.
+In \emph{directional updating}, by contrast, the change depends on the opinion positions relative to the neutral point.
 The opinion change is in the direction of the message.
-A negative message makes the opinion more negative, a positive message makes it more positive, and a neutral message would not change it.
+A negative message makes the opinion more negative, a positive message makes it more positive, and a neutral message does not change it.

 The passive communication framework can be used to formalize the opinion dynamics unfolding between individuals, for instance, driven by pairwise interactions between individuals $i$ and $j$.
-Here, the opinion of agent $i$, $x_i$, is influenced by a message sent by agent $j$ with $x_j$, and vice versa.
-For example, the messages may correspond to arguments derived from the opinions $x_i$ and $x_j$, and therefore the process can be a simple model for a discussion or negotiation.
+Here, the opinion of agent $i$, $x_i$, is influenced by a message sent by agent $j$ with opinion $x_j$, and vice versa.
+For example, the messages may correspond to arguments derived from opinions $x_i$ and $x_j$, and therefore the process can be a simple model for a discussion or negotiation.
 In the following, we explain how these mechanisms are motivated and implemented, and then follow up with other important mechanisms of opinion change.